 Use a coding style that does not permit deallocation.

 In complicated error conditions, be sure that clean-up routines respect the state of allocation properly.
-If the language is object-oriented, ensure that object destructors delete each chunk of memory only once.
+If the language is object-oriented, ensure that object destructors delete each chunk of memory only once, or that additional deallocations have no effect.
 Ensuring that all pointers are set to NULL once the memory they point to have been freed can be an effective strategy.
 The utilization of multiple or complex data structures may lower the usefulness of this strategy.

 Use a static analysis tool that is capable of detecting some situations when a pointer is used after the storage it refers to is no longer a pointer to valid memory location.

-Memory should be allocated and freed at the same level of abstraction, and ideally in the same code module.
+Allocate and free memory at the same level of abstraction, and ideally in the same code module.

 6.14.6 Implications for language design and evolution